boetiusj/hugo/content/blog/top-3-must-haves-hiring-contractor.md

 If the rose bushes are not mentioned at all you're setting yourself up to have some dreaded Unmet Expectations.
 Or, what if the contractor simply forgets what he said about the rose bushes.
 Or he forgets to tell his work crew?

 It's been wisely said that "a job well specified is half delivered".
-Give Crestwood Painting a call if you'd like to see what _Met_ Expectations feel like.